IPAW 2020 Preprint: Efficient Computation of Provenance for Query Result Exploration: Evaluation

 \section{Evaluation}

 For our evaluation, we used the TPC-H~\cite{Web:TPCH} benchmark.
 We generated data at 1GB scale.
 Our experiments were conducted on a PostgreSQL 10 database server running on Windows 7 Enterprise operating system.
 The hardware included a 4-core Intel Xeon 2.5 GHz Processor with 128 GB of RAM.
 For our queries, we again used the TPC-H benchmark.
 The queries provided in the benchmark were considered the original user queries.
 Actually, we considered the version of the TPC-H queries provided by~\cite{Web:Jia:09}, which specifies values for the parameters for the TPC-H benchmark and also rewrites nested queries.
-For the result exploration part, we considered that the user would pick one row in the result of the original query and ask for the rows in one of the base tables that produce that resulting row.
+For the result exploration part, we considered that the user would pick one row in the result of the original query (our solutions apply even if multiple rows were picked) and ask for the rows in the base tables that produce that resulting row.

-We compare the following approaches: \begin{itemize} \itemsep{-1pt} \item The approach in~\cite{TODS:CWW:00} that we refer to as: W. We consider that in this approach no additional data is materialized (lazy approach).
-In other words, we do not consider the materialization studied in the hybrid approach in~\cite{DMDW:CW:00}. \item The approach in~\cite{TPC:GMA:13} that we refer to as: G. Here we assume that the relational representation of provenance is materialized while computing the original user query (eager approach).
+We compare the following approaches: \begin{itemize} \itemsep{-1pt} \item The approach in~\cite{TODS:CWW:00} that we refer to as: W (lazy approach).
+No additional data is materialized; the materialization studied in~\cite{DMDW:CW:00} is not considered. \item The approach in~\cite{TPC:GMA:13} that we refer to as: G. Here we assume that the relational representation of provenance is materialized while computing the original user query (eager approach).
 Provenance computation is then translated into mere look-ups in this materialized data. \item Algorithm~\ref{alg:singleRule} without materialization that we refer to as: O1 (lazy approach). \item Our approach with materialization from Section~\ref{sec:multiRule} that we refer to as: O2 (hybrid approach). \end{itemize}